If you are looking forward to learning how to juice lemons without a juicer, then you are in the right place!

 So it’s a very good idea to learn to juice lemons at home.

-However, most people do not have a fancy juicer at their homes.
+However, most people do not have a fancy juicer in their homes.

 So how can they make juices at home if they want to?